zachdyszelwcu/csc468project/README.md

 ### Communication
 Docker automatically provides DNS resolution, allowing containers to communicate using service names instead of IP addresses

+SO instead of using IP addresses the containers communicate by their service names

 ### Flow of requests
 Browser -> localhost:8081 -> frontend (Node.js)